SRI-CSL/radler/examples/ardupilot/README.rst

 When the battery level hits below threshold (i.e., 90%) the mode change to return to takeoff location is published by battery node.
 The gateway node subscribes from it and calls ROS service to set custom mode of the Arducopter.
 Note that the mode change to RTL on the simulator side.

-On the map window, one can observe that the Arducopter heading to the takeoff location.
+On the map window of below snapshot, one can observe that the Arducopter heading to the takeoff location.

 The altitude value on the ground control console indicates that the Arducopter landing to the takeoff location.

 .. image:: rtl.png
    :height: 300